 - Are you suing anyone right now?

 - Are you single, married, or divorced?
-How long (if married or divorced)?
+If married or divorced, for how long?

-- Have you used any other name(s) in the last six years?
+- Have you used other names in the last six years?

 - What are the names and ages of minor children living with you?

-- What amount of child support or spousal support (alimony) do you pay?
+- What amount of child or spousal support (alimony) do you pay?

 - Do you owe any money to the Internal Revenue Service?
 Which tax years?

 - Do you owe any money to state tax authorities?